matteomancini/trampolino/docs/usage.rst

     trampolino recon --help

 One can provide just one or more of the subcommands depending on the desired results, e.g. just processing the diffusion data or also reconstructing the actual streamlines.
 In the following paragraphs, some examples are showed for each of the three package interfaces implemented so far.
+For the sake of showing how detailed a command can be, some examples are quite long.
+For short-, to-the-point examples, you can have a look at the section about *using the Force!*

 =======